(Pocket-lint) - Amazon has a new Echo accessory that turns your Echo speaker into a voice-controlled speakerphone: the Echo Connect.

 Answer a call

 You can not only place calls through Echo Connect but also receive them on your Echo speaker.
-Your home phone will ring, but if you're cooking and want to talk hands-free, just say, "Alexa, answer the phone."
-When you receive a call from someone in your contact list, Alexa will announce who is calling, the light ring on your Echo device will turn green, and a ringtone will sound.
+When you receive a call, your home phone will ring, Alexa will announce who is calling, the light ring on your Echo device will turn green, and a ringtone will sound.